Research & Technical Contributions

 Pillar 02: Underground Detector Backgrounds

-Natural Underground Earth Radiation & Background Modelling
+Underground Background Earth Radiation Modelling

 Natural Earth Radiation Radon Chain (214Pb) First-Forbidden Non-Unique